muety/wakapi/README.md

 * [Postgres](https://hub.docker.com/_/postgres) (_open-source as well_)
 * [CockroachDB](https://www.cockroachlabs.com/docs/stable/install-cockroachdb-linux.html) (_cloud-native, distributed, Postgres-compatible API_)

+### Optional: WakaTime relay
+You can connect Wakapi with WakaTime in a way that all heartbeats sent to Wakapi are relayed.
+This way, you can use both services at the same time.
+Go to the settings page of your instance to configure this integration.

 ## 💻 Client Setup
 Wakapi relies on the open-source [WakaTime](https://github.com/wakatime/wakatime) client tools.
 In order to collect statistics to Wakapi, you need to set them up.